data-integrations/wrangler/docs/directives/fill-null-or-empty.md

 # Fill Null or Empty

-The `fill-null-or-empty` directive fills column value with a fixed value if it is either `null` or empty ("").
+The FILL-NULL-OR-EMPTY directive fills column value with a fixed value if it is either `null` or empty ("").